samdish7/University/COSC120/Labs/Lab13/README.md

 -__CopyCon__ seems to work well, I would have just renamed it though and made the objects a little more different so they are easier read.
 - __Sales__ needs error checking and input validation.
 - __Savings__ needs to figure out how to use static.

+## Feedback

+Again, quality keeps improving, so that is a plus.
+Although I don't think *Savings* actually does what the lab instructions intended it to do due to not using static correctly.
+Still they all at least work for the most part.

+***Overall Rating: 8/10***